M-A-Nels/Calculator_Java/README.md

 # Calculator

+Developed in IntelliJ.
+To run use class files in out folder or compile from classes in src folder.

 Overview:
 This is a simple calculator application written in Java that supports basic mathematical operations and a few special operations.
 It features a graphical user interface (GUI) with buttons for digits (0-9), operators (+, -, *, /, %, ^, and &), and functionality to evaluate mathematical expressions.